Mary Teresa Collins

 Mary Teresa Collins is an Irish Traveller survivor of Irish institutions such as the Magdalene laundries, industrial schools and county homes.
 Collins co-founded the campaign organisation, Justice 4 All Women & Children.

 Early life

 Mary Teresa Collins was born out of wedlock in the 1960s to Irish Traveller parents.
-Her mother was Angela Collins, from Mayo and her was father Patrick Ward, from Galway.
+Her mother was Angela Collins, from Mayo and her father was Patrick Ward, from Galway.
 Collins was raised in an abusive industrial school in Cork.
 There she claims she was made to hate both herself, for being a Traveller, and her mother, who was incarcerated in a Magdalene laundry for 27 years.
 Collins' mother, while in the laundry, was recommended a hysterectomy a decade before she died of ovarian cancer.

 Career

 Collins made submissions to the Commission to Inquire into Child Abuse (which gave rise to the Ryan Report), which incorrectly deemed institutions such as the Magdalene laundries to be "private institutions" and therefore outside the scope of their investigations.
 Participants in that process were bound by a confidentiality agreement (or "gagging order").
 Collins broke her gagging order by taking part in a documentary called The Forgotten Maggies.
 It was the only Irish-made documentary on the subject and was launched at the 2009 Galway Film Fleadh.
 It was screened on the Irish television station TG4 in 2011, attracting over 360,000 viewers.
 The women who appeared in the documentary were the first Magdalene women to meet with Irish government officials.
 They brought national and international attention to the subject.
 Minister for Justice Alan Shatter and Minister of State for Equality Kathleen Lynch met Magdalene Survivors like Mary in Government Buildings to discuss what some of the women were hoping to get.
 Collins had made a call for compensation to be extended to children of deceased women who had been in the laundries, and said her mother's unpaid wages should be hers and her sister's inheritance.
 Auxiliary Bishop of Dublin Éamonn Walsh said at the time that all parties should help the women.
 However, the Mercy Sisters, the Sisters of Charity and the Good Shepherd Sisters each informed the Justice Minister that they will not be contributing a penny to the living survivors.